Tullysaurus/Tullysaurus/README.md

 ## What I Focus On

 - Full-stack web apps
-- Practical developer tooling
+- Simple, dark-themed interfaces
-- Clean, dark-themed interfaces
+- Free tools for developers
-- Simple solutions to complex problems
+- Ease of use over complexity

 ## Languages & Frameworks